miguelangel-nubla/ipv6ddns/README.md

 ## The problem
 Having a domain name `my-web.example.com` point to your application on an IPv6 network is both simpler and more challenging than doing it with regular IPv4.

-The classic method of directing traffic to your public IP address (i.e., your router) and then using NAT is no longer a good idea, nor necessary.
+The classic method of directing traffic to your public IPv4 address (i.e., your router) and then using NAT is no longer a good idea, nor necessary.

-IPv6 addresses are globally routable, which is nice, but you will need to know the exact IP, as different machines or even containers on the same host (and even different applications) will have different "public" IPs, or GUAs in IPv6 terminology.
+IPv6 addresses are globally routable, which is nice, but you will need to know the exact IPv6, as different machines or even containers on the same host (and even different applications) will have different "public" IPv6s, or GUAs in IPv6 terminology.

 In this scenario DNS names become almost mandatory, good luck trying to remember and type a different `https://[2001:0db8:85a3:0000:8a2e:0370:7334:abcd]` to access each one of your hosts.